How can we take a little and leave a lot for nature?

 What’s it all about?

 Youth host Jordan invites you and Boris Worm to his Haíɫzaqv (Heiltsuk) homelands to take part in the harvest.
 Learn how herring, salmon, and Haíɫzaqv people are interconnected in the rich ecosystem of what is now known as British Columbia's Central Coast.
 This module celebrates the reciprocal relationship between the Haíɫzaqv and these keystone species—a relationship that’s over 14 000 years old!
-Join the Haíɫzaqv and other researchers to study the cycles that connect land and sea, and learn how traditional ecological language can guide us into a more sustainable future.
+Join the Haíɫzaqv and other researchers to study the cycles that connect land and sea, and learn how traditional ecological knowledge can guide us into a more sustainable future.

 The Harvest module was filmed and developed on unceded Haíɫzaqv homelands and waterways.
 We are sincerely grateful to the Haíɫzaqv Nation for allowing Ocean School to be guests in their territory, for sharing their stories and knowledge, and for collaborating with us for this module.

 All of the media and activities in “The Harvest” were developed and validated with Haíɫzaqv educators and community leaders, and Haíɫzaqvḷa fluent speakers.

 Lines of inquiry

 The Harvest contains three lines of inquiry, each with a focus question.
 This guide describes all of the media in each line of inquiry by title, type, content and accompanying activity.
 We have provided estimated times for each activity.